leamarxen/ENV-540-Floodnet/README.md

 To run the code, you need the trained model parameters to be downloaded here : https://drive.google.com/file/d/18zRjxfEl7Ipsswb4UnvnMeCPnAoeDoAI/view?usp=sharing

-For the test images, either you download the folder data from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing to have the 60 test images, either you use only a few of them, already given in the folder data from this repository.
+For the test images, either you download the folder 'data' from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing to have the 60 test images, either you use only a few of them, already given in the folder data from this repository.
 If you choose the first option, you need to set 'all_images' to True in the first code cell from Evaluation.ipynb.
 Otherwise, set it to False.

 To run,
 ```